-Prerequisites: 1) successful completion of Regents Living Environment

-2) and Earth Science, and
+Prerequisites: 1) successful completion of Regents Living Environment 2) and Earth Science, and

-3)completion or enrollment in Algebra 2

-This concurrent enrollment course is the equivalent of two introductory level college Chemistry courses in which students can receive 4 credits each for CHEM 107 and 108 through Tompkins Cortland Community College.
-Basic principles of chemistry including measurement, atomic structure, bonding, mole concept, stoichiometry, and chemical formulas and equations will be covered.
-Laboratory experiments are handson, wet-lab, performed in a traditional chemistry lab under supervision of a chemistry professor.
+3) completion or enrollment in Algebra 2 1 credit (8 College Credits) Basic principles of chemistry including measurement, atomic structure, bonding, mole concept, stoichiometry, and chemical formulas and equations will be covered.
+Laboratory experiments are hands-on, wet-lab, performed in a traditional chemistry lab under supervision of a chemistry professor.
 Students must maintain an 80 average to remain in this course.